 The PB pills the Marines are issued are pyridostigmine bromide pills.
 They were designed to increase the effects of the atropine and oxime postexposure antidote that is self-administered to reduce the chances of dying from nerve agents such as soman.

 According to Iván Fenyö, almost 70% of his performance was cut out.
-Two months before the release of the movie the director phoned Ivan and told him that the studio didn't wanted most of the lines he had in the movie.
-According to the actor, some of his parts was about his notices as an East-European about democracy and the Gulf War.
+Two months before the release of the movie, the director phoned Ivan and told him the studio didn't want most of the lines he had in the movie.
+According to the actor, some of his cut lines were about his character's observations as an East-European about democracy and the Gulf War.